 Some couples include photo from the engagement shoot or a favorite quote or saying, if there's room.
 Wording-wise, this is the time to be less formal, so feel free to get creative with your save-the-date text.
 Here are a few examples of how couples word their save the dates.

-for the wedding of
+For the wedding of

-Two Thousand Twenty
+Two Thousand Twenty One

-Formal invitation to follow
+Formal invite to follow